Basile-Terv/Bayesian_model_comparison/README.md

 Once you have run all these scripts, you can reproduce the plots of the original paper by running the `Laplace_experiments/plot_neural_arch_search.ipynb` notebook, where the last plot is to compared with the plots of Appendix H of the original paper.
 We have only shown the results for CIFAR10 but the exact same functions can be used for CIFAR100 results by just adapting the files paths.

-Remark: the authors of the original paper and repo did not provide the code to reproduce their plots from Appendix H, we provide such code with this notebook.

-Remark: we did not have time to train resnets for other decay/prior values than $\lambda=100$.
+Remarks: the authors of the original paper and repo did not provide the code to reproduce their plots from Appendix H, we provide such code with this notebook.
+We did not have time to train resnets for other decay/prior values than $\lambda=100$.
+Finally, we push our model checkpoints and LML and CLML results to our repository to save the user costly training.

 The below figure from the original paper is a summary of all the figures of Appendix H: